Batmanian/KeithDunstan/src/posts/no-brains-at-all/9_walking_the_tightrope.md

 Arthur Richards said that whenever he had got into trouble be had written a little story about his children.
 He lived in Clayfield and he had called his children the Clayfield Cowboys or the Clayfield Cowhands in his column.
 He did it so deftly that Brisbane looked forward to the next tale about the cowhands.
 Richards suggested I should make use of the cowhands at Crescent Road, Hamilton.
 Our eldest was David, 4 going on five.
 We called him Steamboat because he had so much steam and as a baby had pushed himself around like a boat.
 So maybe once a week I threw in a paragraph about Steamboat.
 I am ashamed to say in arid times I watched him avidly, waiting for some new brilliant activity.
 Steamboat became quite famous and he was a running serial for nearly eight years.
 When I dropped him, the Editor-in-Chief of the Herald and Weekly Times even called me in and said Steamboat should continue.

-A typical Steamboat paragraph went like this:Water pistols like all forms of armament have improved tremendously in the past twenty years.
+A typical Steamboat paragraph went like this: Water pistols like all forms of armament have improved tremendously in the past twenty years.
 The latest water pistol is shaped like a Luger and made of plastic.
 It works by compression and holds a vast store of water.
 Some even have an auxiliary tank attached to the waist.
 The skilful operator can obtain fifty to 150 shots at one filling, depending on storage capacity.

 Steamboat though has a marvellous refinement.
 He fills his Luger with soft drink and pulls the trigger.
 Pure joy.
 This, very likely, is the finest invention since the flask on the hip.
 Many years later, during the Vietnam War, David was up on a charge of assaulting a policeman at a demonstration in Williamstown.
 Before the trial we had a discussion with our barrister.
 The barrister looked at me, looked at David and smiled.